 The humanity technique emerged as the approach most predictive of interrogation outcomes.
 Specifically, use of humane interrogation strategies significantly predicted respondents’ likelihood to partially or fully confess (versus denial).
 These findings are consistent with prior studies that collected data from persons suspected of a crime; those studies reported that humanitarian techniques predicted confessions among incarcerated persons in Sweden (Holmberg & Christianson, 2002), Australia (Kebbell et al., 2010), Germany (May et al., 2021), Canada (Snook et al., 2015), and Japan (Wachi et al., 2016a).
 These findings are particularly meaningful coming from the current sample, as U.S. investigators have been widely trained in—and frequently use—accusatorial approaches characterized by hostility, dominance, and control (Cleary & Warner, 2016).
 Police who doubt the utility of humanity approaches may be encouraged to learn that persons suspected of a crime reported providing confessions in interrogations where humane techniques were employed.
-Provided the suspects are actually guilty—a question we could not ethically assess in this largely pretrial sample—this finding represents an empirically-supported path forward for interrogation practice in the U.S.
+Provided the interviewees are actually guilty—a question we could not ethically assess in this largely pretrial sample—this finding represents an empirically-supported path forward for interrogation practice in the U.S.

 We found that dominance/control-oriented strategies also predicted confession to a degree (i.e., partial confession).
 It is not surprising that persons suspected of a crime are responsive to these strategies.
 Research consistently shows that threats, intimidation, and emotion provocation are effective approaches for generating confessions.
 The problem with these approaches is that they obscure our ability to differentiate between factually guilty and innocent individuals (Meissner et al., 2014).
 We were not able to ask respondents about their guilty status for ethical reasons because much of our sample had not yet been adjudicated.
 Future research occurring post-conviction may consider this approach (though see Cleary & Bull, 2021 for drawbacks).
 Moreover, though dominance/control predicted (partial) confessions, this approach did not significantly predict respondents’ cooperation nor their disclosure of information.
 This disconnect may suggest that those who confessed after experiencing dominance techniques were reluctant to do so and may even be less satisfied with their confessions compared to those interrogated with more humanitarian techniques (see Wachi et al., 2016b).
 This could have important implications for both confession voluntariness and reliability.
-One could argue that suspects who are “bullied” into a confession via law enforcement demonstrations of control are not giving confessions voluntarily as the law requires.
-Moreover, confessions that occur absent information disclosure and/or via suspect resistance may yield fewer investigative details to corroborate the confession.
-Overall, this explanation is speculative, and more research is needed to understand associations among suspects’ decisions to confess, cooperate, and disclose information.
+One could argue that interviewees who are “bullied” into a confession via law enforcement demonstrations of control are not giving confessions voluntarily as the law requires.
+Moreover, confessions that occur absent information disclosure and/or via interviewee resistance may yield fewer investigative details to corroborate the confession.
+Overall, this explanation is speculative, and more research is needed to understand associations among interviewees’ decisions to confess, cooperate, and disclose information.

 The present study is the first to our knowledge to examine the impact of interrogation techniques on outcomes beyond confessions from the perspective of persons suspected of a crime in the U.S. We found that humane interrogation strategies significantly predicted respondents who cooperated completely with police (versus not cooperating at all) and disclosed a lot of incriminating evidence or disclosed everything (versus not disclosing any information)—findings consistent with those of persons incarcerated in Canada (Snook et al., 2015).
-Humane techniques increase suspects’ perceptions of interrogations as fair (Cleary & Bull, 2019; Kebbell et al., 2008), which can lead to their greater willingness to cooperate and disclose incriminating information (Brimbal et al., 2021).
+Humane techniques increase interviewees’ perceptions of interrogations as fair (Cleary & Bull, 2019; Kebbell et al., 2008), which can lead to their greater willingness to cooperate and disclose incriminating information (Brimbal et al., 2021).
 This study provides further evidence for the importance of questioning persons suspected of a crime using humane techniques and extends these findings to a U.S. sample.